Follow virtual machine encryption best practices to avoid problems later, for example, when you generate a vm-support bundle.

 - Develop key rotation policies so that keys are retired and rolled over after a specific time.

-- Trusted key provider: Change the master key of a trusted key provider.
+- Trusted key provider: Change the primary key of a trusted key provider.

 - vSphere Native Key Provider: Change the